dauiysuns/TAAM_group7/README.md

 Here is a reference of coverage running on my PC:
 <img src="https://github.com/user-attachments/assets/f3a06e96-ef62-46e3-af19-24b6fb792552" height="50%">

-❗If you run into issues with the Junit Tests, you may have to edit Configs:
+❗❗❗ If you run into issues with the Junit Tests, you may have to edit Configs:

 ![image](https://github.com/user-attachments/assets/a2c3d6dd-ee03-4505-807b-b23d1b200b38)